Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights for December 13, 2021

 Over/under insights

-- Arizona and its opponents have gone over the current 51.5-point total in three of 12 games (25%) this season.
+- Arizona and its opponents have gone over the current 51-point total in five of 12 games (41.7%) this season.

-- Los Angeles and its opponents have combined to score more than 51.5 points in four of 12 games this season.
+- Monday's total is 5.6 points lower than the two team's combined 56.6 points per game average.

-- The two teams combine to score 56.6 points per game, 5.1 more than the total in this contest.
+- This contest's over/under is 9.8 points greater than the 41.2 these two squads combine to surrender per game this season.

-- The 41.2 combined points per game that these two squads have allowed this season are 10.3 fewer than the 51.5 over/under in this contest.

-- Cardinals games have an average total of 48.2 points this season, 3.3 fewer than Monday's over/under.
+- The Cardinals and their opponents score an average of 48.2 points per game, 2.8 fewer than Monday's total.

-- The 50.1 PPG average total in Rams games this season is 1.4 points fewer than this game's over/under.
+- In 2021, games involving the Rams have averaged a total of 50.1 points, 0.9 fewer than this game's set over/under.

 Cardinals stats and trends

-- Arizona has nine wins against the spread in 12 games this season.
+- In Arizona's 12 games this season, it has nine wins against the spread.

 - The Cardinals have an ATS record of 4-3 in their seven games when favored by 2.5 points or more so far this season.